2. Numeric vectors#

 , by

-, length.out
+, and length.out

-parameters, amongst others.
+arguments, amongst others.

-Thus, the above call is equivalent to:
+Thus, the preceding call is equivalent to:

 seq(from=1, to=15, by=2)